HRNPH/GANime-FullBody/README.md

 have an **"effect"** or **"Accessory"** like samples of datasets shown above

-the different posing and facing that I thought would be a problem did not happen since there's variety of posing that I've found while generating data using random noise
+the different posing and facing that I thought would be a problem did not happen since there's a variety of posing that I've found while generating data using random noise

 so from this reason what I'll do is **CLEAN** the datasets again, This time we targeted on